 Product Functionality Description NNMi Node discovery Automatically discovers nodes according to defined rules.
 Nodes can also be added manually.
 Discovery and display of topologies Automatically discovers the Layer 2 topology (network configuration using physical connection lines) in addition to the Layer 3 topology (logical network configuration), and then displays them in a map.
 Monitoring by using ICMP/ SNMP polling and SNMP traps Monitors the statuses of objects by using ICMP and SNMP polling, and monitors failures by using SNMP traps.
 Root cause analysis Analyzes the root cause of a failure based on the Layer 2 and Layer 3 topologies that were discovered.
 Incident management Reports failures discovered through polling and SNMP traps as incidents.
 Automatic action Enables user-specified commands to be executed as automatic actions in response to certain incident statuses.
-SSO Resource collection Monitors various system resources including server operational information (such as CPU usage and memory usage) and network performance information (such as line usage).
-Monitoring of processes and services Monitors the operating status of an application through the statuses of processes and services.
-NEM Panel operation Displays windows designed in the image of the surface panels of network devices (switches and routers).
-By selecting a menu, you can monitor device statuses and perform operations on each device.
+SSO Resource collection Monitors various system resources including network performance information (such as line usage).